-Here are the best thin cases for the Samsung Galaxy S21 Ultra in 2021

-Best Thin Cases for Samsung Galaxy S21 Ultra Android Central 2021
+Best Thin Cases for Samsung Galaxy S21 Ultra 2022

 If you've invested in a new Samsung Galaxy S21 Ultra, you'll need to grab a protective case for it, stat, to ensure that you protect that gorgeous and sizable 6.8-inch screen from accidental drops, bumps, scuffs, and scratches.
 While there are some wonderful cases out there for the S21, including heavy-duty ones, you might be looking specifically for an ultra-thin case that will allow you to show off the ultra-sleek phone.
 And these are the best thin cases for Galaxy S21 Ultra.

-- Tried and trusted: Spigen Neo Hybrid Crystal
+Spigen Neo Hybrid Crystal

 You can never go wrong with a Spigen case, which is often my go-to when I'm looking to protect a new smartphone or tablet.
 This one is slim and form fitting, and includes a PC back with TPU edges and a polycarbonate frame.
 Finished in black, it has a raised lip, precise cut-outs, and offers military-grade protection despite its thin design.

-No yellowing: TORRAS Crystal Clear
+TORRAS Crystal Clear

 Get crystal-clear protection while also showing off the finish of the phone itself, and without worry about ugly yellowing of the case.
 This ultra-thin case is shockproof and made of silicone TPU, with cushioned corners and a 1mm raised lip around the camera and screen.
 Grab it in clear or with a slight blue hue.

-Add a strap: Ringke Onyx
+Ringke Onyx

 This clever case incorporates holes so you can thread a lanyard through it (sold separately) to wear the phone around your neck, over your shoulder, or messenger-style cross-body.
 It's made of tough and rugged TPU, offering military-grade protection, and comes finished in black, dark gray, or navy.
 It's totally flexible, too.

-Fend off scratches: Temdan Case
+Temdan Case

 Made of anti-scratch acrylic along with clear and soft TPU and hard PC, this case will offer protection you need against everything from bumps to scratches, dust, and shock.
 It has covered corners and raised edges, and goes on easily with a snap.

-Super stylish: i-Blason Cosmo Series
+i-Blason Cosmo Series

 Add a bit of flare to the phone with these slim and stylish cases that come in marble, ameth, or ocean eye-catching designs.
 Made of TPU, they are flexible, impact-resistant, and have an elevated bezel to further protect the screen.

-Anti-cling: ESR Project Zero Series Clear Case
+ESR Project Zero Series Clear Case

 It's really annoying when a soft case clings to your phone and can leave marks behind.
 This case prevents that through the use of built-in microdots that keep it from clinging to your phone.
 Made of transparent polymer, the slim, soft, and flexible case offers shock resistance.
 Because it's clear, you can still see the beauty of the phone shine through.

-Add texture: TENDLIN Wood Grain Leather Hybrid Case
+TENDLIN Wood Grain Leather Hybrid Case

-Add some texture to the look with this wood grain case that employs a carbon fiber texture design on the leather, all in one piece, with shock absorbent TPU rubber on the inside.
+Add some texture to the look with this wood grain case that employs a carbon fiber texture design on the leather, all in one piece, with shock-absorbent TPU rubber on the inside.
 Despite the materials used, it's still ultra-slim and doesn't add much bulk to the phone.

-No slip-ups: Speck Products Presidio2 Grip
+Speck Products Presidio2 Grip

-With a no-slip grip, this case can also protect against germs and viruses thanks to the invisible Microban protection.
+With a no-slip grip, this case can also protect against bacteria thanks to the invisible Microban protection.
 The coastal blue/black and storm blue finish is attractive and the polycarbonate material offers up to 13 feet of drop protection.
 This case is soft to the touch, and is worth the extra few bucks.

-Soft and clear: SPIDERCASE
+SPIDERCASE

 Soft to the touch and clear to the eye, this TPU case with hard PC reinforced corner shock absorption is ultra-thin and transparent.
 You get further protection through the scratch-resistant back and raised bezel edges.

-Solid for everyday: Caseology Vault
+Caseology Vault

 A solid option as your basic, everyday case, this one is finished in either matte black or urban gray so it will blend right in.
 Offering shockproof protection is the tough and flexible TPU material that can protect your phone against everyday wear and tear, as well as the occasional accidental drop.

-Hide some cards: ELOVEN Wallet Case
+ELOVEN Wallet Case

 Hide up to two cards, from a driver's license to an ID or other card, in the clever sliding door on the back of this case that reveals a hidden compartment.
 It has dual layers or hard PC while remaining soft and flexible to the touch and maintaining a thin footprint.
 Grab one in black, navy blue, or rose gold.

-Get playful: Disney Collection Case
+Disney Collection Case

 Explore your playful side with one of these Disney Collection cases, which are transparent with an image of Mickey Mouse, Minnie Mouse, or the pair together; or a Stitch Couple love heart pattern and Style Stitch.
 They are made of clear, soft TPU with hard PC corners and offers shockproof protection against drops.